 The directories are files that store information (so-called metadata) about other files.
 Some of the directories, called subdirectories are nested in other directories.
-Sequences of subdirectories names form paths.
-Each element of the path (name of the directory or file) is called a directory entry or dentry for short.
-Unix handles directories the same way as regular files i.e. with the use of the same operations.
-Some of the file metadata, like the time and date of last modification, the size, are also stored in separate blocks on the medium, called inodes.
-The metadata and control information concerning the entire file system are stored in the main block on the physical medium called a superblock.
+Sequences of subdirectories names may be parts of a path.
+Each element of the path (a name of a directory or a file) is called a directory entry or a dentry for short.
+Unix handles directories just like regular files i.e. with the use of the same operations.
+Some of the file metadata, like the time and date of the last modification, the size, are also stored in separate blocks on the medium, called inodes.
+The metadata and control information about the entire file system are stored in the main block on the physical medium called a superblock.
 Some real file systems don't exactly match this model, but thanks to the VFS they still can be used in Linux.
 This abstraction layer represents all their elements in a way that makes them fit the described model.